 Lymenden dog boots come in a variety of sizes and expand to fit over your dog’s paws.
 They can be adjusted and tightened in place with straps.
 A reflective band lines each strap for extra safety in the dark.
 We did learn, however, that these boots must be tightened snugly to remain on your dog and that they may not fit comfortably on all dogs.

-5. HIPIPET Dog Boots
+5. HIPIPET Dog Boots for Hunters

 For another pair of rugged dog boots that resemble the boots on your own feet, consider the HIPIPET dog boots.
 The breathable mesh and nylon fabric keep your dog’s paws clean and comfortable, and the thick rubber soles protect them as the dog hunts.
 However, be aware that only the non-slip rubber soles are water resistant.
 Additionally, these boots are not lined for colder temperatures.